Grave digger to gold digger: Singapore business shifts feed governance worries

-SINGAPORE A funeral parlor switches into gold mining; a steel trader turns into a property developer; and a food packaging firm ventures into resources.
+SINGAPORE Oct 10 A funeral parlour switches into gold mining; a steel trader turns into a property developer; and a food packaging firm ventures into resources.

 Reverse takeovers and shifting corporate business strategies on Singapore's stock market have come under the spotlight in the wake of a recent collapse in the share prices of three companies listed on Southeast Asia's biggest bourse.

-One of the companies, Blumont Group Ltd (BLUM.SI), lost as much as S$6.2 billion ($4.96 billion) in market value in the past week.
+One of the companies, Blumont Group Ltd, lost as much as S$6.2 billion ($4.96 billion) in market value in the past week.
 Prior to that, Blumont had surged as much as 12-fold this year, making it Singapore's top performer.
-The company, which listed in mid-2000, has shifted its focus between investment - most recently in mining companies - property development and sterilized food and medicine packaging.
+The company, which listed in mid-2000, has shifted its focus between investment - most recently in mining companies - property development and sterilised food and medicine packaging.

 "It's one thing to change businesses like that if you're a closed-end investment fund, but if it's a listed company and it keeps chopping and changing then that raises all sorts of governance concerns because as a minority shareholder you don't then know what you're a shareholder of," said Jamie Allen, secretary general of the Asian Corporate Governance Association.

-The market operator, Singapore Exchange Ltd (SGX) (SGXL.SI), had already toughened its listing rules after a string of blow-ups at locally-listed Chinese stocks, known as S-chips, in 2008 and 2011.
+The market operator, Singapore Exchange Ltd (SGX), had already toughened its listing rules after a string of blow-ups at locally-listed Chinese stocks, known as S-chips, in 2008 and 2011.
 At the same time, it has seen few big-ticket listings.

-The metamorphosis of a handful of small Singapore companies, mostly penny stocks, has made them among the most actively traded on the SGX, which is home to blue chips such as Singapore Airlines Ltd (SIAL.SI) and DBS Group Holdings Ltd (DBSM.SI).
+The metamorphosis of a handful of small Singapore companies, mostly penny stocks, has made them among the most actively traded on the SGX, which is home to blue chips such as Singapore Airlines Ltd and DBS Group Holdings Ltd.

 The market has seen sharp gains in small stocks.
 As of last week, many of the top 10 performers this year, with gains of 200-900 percent, had started new businesses or said they were exploring such forays.
 The SGX queried most of these companies on the price surge.